Trichilia dregeana Sond.

 The compound leaves can reach lengths of 70 cm and are imparipinnate with 3-5 pairs of leaflets and a terminal one, the petiole being 8-10 cm in length.
 The leaflets are entire, opposite to alternate, glossy and dark green in colour, and can attain a size of 21 cm in length and 8.5 cm in width.
 They exhibit 8-12 pairs of side veins, petiolules around 1 cm in length, and an undersurface that is hairless to slightly hairy and notably paler than above.

-The creamy-white flowers, produced from October to December, are borne in dense, branched axillary inflorescences, with petals that are velvety on both surfaces and 1.4 cm-2.4 cm in length.
+The creamy-white flowers, produced in early summer, from October to December, are borne in dense, branched axillary inflorescences, with petals that are velvety on both surfaces and 1.4 cm-2.4 cm in length.

 The fruits are round, velvety capsules, 3 cm in diameter, that split usually into 3 valves.
 On splitting, the capsules reveal 6 very attractive seeds, these being black and covered largely by a bright red to scarlet aril, a striking and distinctive feature of the tree.
-Fruiting occurs mainly between January and May.
+Fruiting occurs mainly in late summer to autumn, between January and May.

 The Natal mahogany, Trichilia emetica, is a tree that superficially resembles the forest mahogany.
 The two can however be readily distinguished from one another by observing some basic features.
 T. emetica produces leaflets containing 13-16 pairs of side veins, whereas only 8-12 are evident in T. dregeana, and those of the former are also less glossy and not as dark in colour, with an apex that is more rounded than the acute to acuminate tips seen in T. dregeana.
 In addition, the fruit capsules have a distinct neck joining them to their stalk, a feature absent in T. dregeana.
 Although the distribution ranges of the two species overlap in areas, T. dregeana is more commonly found in forest situations as opposed to the more open habitat of T. emetica.